Research and analysis

 During April 2021, an information campaign was launched by the Seal Alliance and Defra to educate the public on keeping their distance from seals to protect human and seal health.
 The general public are advised against approaching and interacting with seals in the UK, even when the animals are in danger or distress.

-If a member of the public observes a seal they deem in danger or distress, they should contact an appropriate helpline for advice and assistance (for example the RSPCA in England and Wales, the SSPCA hotline in Scotland and the USPCA in Northern Ireland).
+If a member of the public observes a seal they deem in danger or distress, they should contact an appropriate helpline for advice and assistance (for example, the RSPCA in England and Wales, the SSPCA hotline in Scotland and the USPCA in Northern Ireland).

-Individuals who come into close contact with seals as part of their work should consider utilising appropriate personal protective equipment (PPE) including aerosol-related respiratory precautions, and seal-specific precautions such as thick gloves and wooden boards or barriers if direct contact with a seal is necessary (for example during a seal rescue), to avoid animal bites and reduce the exposure to potential zoonotic infections.
+Individuals who come into close contact with seals as part of their work should consider utilising appropriate personal protective equipment (PPE) including aerosol-related respiratory precautions, and seal-specific precautions such as thick gloves and wooden boards or barriers if direct contact with a seal is necessary (for example, during a seal rescue), to avoid animal bites and reduce the exposure to potential zoonotic infections.

 The APHA wildlife expert group maintains close interactions with non-governmental organisations (NGOs) including marine wildlife organisations and rescue centres.
 Where appropriate, NGOs should be encouraged to collect and submit samples from sick or dead seals to APHA Weybridge diagnostic laboratories for testing, of which AIV should be a considered differential, so to be alerted to changes in viral epidemiology and potential risk.
+In England, this has been delivered through the publication of a case definition for infection in seals, the formation of a wildlife stakeholder core group, sampling protocols and diagnostic test verification for marine mammals and updates to the legislation (1).

 A review of seal health surveillance across the UK is recommended, with the long-term aim to establish routine disease surveillance in marine mammals in the UK.